holygeek/git-number/README.markdown

 Does the output look familiar?
 Notice the numbers before the filenames?
 Those are their ids.

+If you prefer the short status format then you can use the -s option.
+This will run ``git status`` with the ``--short`` option.

+    $ git number -s
+    1 ?? .README.swp
+    2 ??
+README

 Now look at this:

     $ ga 2